MicrosoftDocs/azure-dev-docs/articles/terraform/create-attestation-provider.md

 ---
-title: Configure an Azure Attestation Provider using Terraform
+title: Configure an Azure Attestation provider using Terraform
-description: Learn how to use Terraform to create an Attestation Provider on Azure.
+description: Learn how to use Terraform to create an Attestation provider on Azure.
 keywords: azure devops terraform attestation ms.topic: how-to ms.date: 11/08/2020